tilt-dev/tilt.build/docs/file_changes.md

 `.tiltignore` does not affect whether a file is included in any Docker build contexts.

+### watch_settings(ignore=)

+The Tiltfile can specify additional patterns that should not trigger rebuilds.

+This is equivalent to adding these patterns to `.tiltignore` (correcting for any differences in working directory).
+It's useful in Tilt extensions that download files, but that don't want the downloaded files to trigger rebuilds as they're being downloaded.

+`watch_settings` does not affect whether a file is included in any Docker build contexts.

 ## Try it Yourself

 If you'd like to try out the APIs in this guide, see